mrcoint/ethid/README.md

 ## Documentation

-Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Every $1 Counts.
+Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with TrueReach dApp.

 To know more about its features, check out our [website](https://scaffoldeth.io).

-## Contributing to Every $1 Counts
+## Contributing to TrueReach dApp

-We welcome contributions to Every $1 Counts!
+We welcome contributions to TrueReach dApp!

-Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Every $1 Counts.
+Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to TrueReach dApp.